matrixmosaic/drone/README.md

 <h1> 1.Getting Started. </h1>

-<h2>A. The drone app is built using Java Spring boot application.
-To get the source code for the drone up write the commanad beelow </h2>
+<h2>A. The drone app is built using Java Spring boot application.</h2>

+ To get the source code for the drone up write the command below

   `git clone https://github.com/matrixmosaic/drone.git`